NathanHunt581/QuestionPairs/README.md

 ## Conclusions

 The accuracy achieved,  77.5%, is 15% better than one would get by just guessing "not duplicate" for all the questions.
-While I was pleased to get the Siamese network architecture working, I find the over-all accuracy a little disappointing.
-It is only slightly better than one can get with pretty simple approaches just using SpaCy's similarity method, for example.
+I was pleased to get the Siamese network architecture working; the over-all accuracy is several percent higher than one can get with simple approaches just using SpaCy's similarity method.

 To improve results further, I would like to try using ELMO, which provides a context-dependent representation as opposed to what the simple embeddings provide.
 Another more sophisticated approach would be to use an attention-based method such as BERT, although BERT seems to require significant computational resources.